roth-hex-lab/roth-hex-lab.github.io/content/publication/2024-CVPR-Housecat6d-Hannah/index.md

 publication_types: ["paper-conference"]

 # Publication name and optional abbreviated publication name.
-publication: "*The IEEE/CVF Conference on Computer Vision and Pattern Recognition 2024*"
+publication: "*IEEE/CVF Conference on Computer Vision and Pattern Recognition 2024*"
-publication_short: "CVPR 2022"
+publication_short: "IEEE/CVF CVPR 2024"

 abstract: |
   Estimating 6D object poses is a major challenge in 3D computer vision.
 Building on successful instance-level approaches, research is shifting towards category-level pose estimation for practical applications.
 Current category-level datasets, however, fall short in annotation quality and pose variety.
 Addressing this, we introduce HouseCat6D, a new category-level 6D pose dataset.
 It features 1) multi-modality with Polarimetric RGB and Depth (RGBD+P), 2) encompasses 194 diverse objects across 10 household categories, including two photometrically challenging ones, and 3) provides high-quality pose annotations with an error range of only 1.35 mm to 1.74 mm.
 The dataset also includes 4) 41 large-scale scenes with comprehensive viewpoint and occlusion coverage, 5) a checkerboard-free environment, and 6) dense 6D parallel-jaw robotic grasp annotations.
 Additionally, we present benchmark results for leading category-level pose estimation networks.